I’ve been sharing pre-reading activities to learn the alphabet as part of a series this summer to keep and get the boys ready for reading.

 How about some books to do during our quiet reading?

 We’ve finally found the perfect time and place for quiet reading.
 It’s so peaceful.
 We head outside.
-After supper, in the evenings, I tell the boys to grab three books that they’d like to read and I grab ‘Start’ by Jon Acuff, and we sit on our front porch and read to ourselves, quietly.
+After supper, in the evenings, I tell the boys to grab three books that they’d like to read and I grab ‘Start’ (this link, as well others in this post are affiliate links) by Jon Acuff, and we sit on our front porch and read to ourselves, quietly.

 While doing our quiet reading this summer, I’ve found a few types of books that work perfectly for my boys, who are both pre-readers.
 I don’t want them to sit there during quiet reading and feel like they can’t read and its pointless, or even worse, to feel dumb for not being able to read it yet.
 They’re not expected to be able to whatsoever, and I don’t want them to feel like they should.